jrawbits/VE-Installer/ReadMe.md

 Learning to use make will give you much greater flexibility in selecting build targets, rebuidling things, or using different R versions.

-Here is how to use make:
+Here is an overview of how to use make:

 * `make`
   Just do it!
 Defaults to `make configure; make repository; make binary; make runtime` see below.
 You get a built VisionEval that you can run on your local machine.
 * `make configure`
   This reads your VE-config.yml and turns it into something the other scripts can use.
-  Nothing else can happen until this step completes successfully.
+  Nothing else can happen until this step completes successfully, so if you're having trouble, start here until your configuration is working.
 * `make repository`
   Builds a local package repository with all the VisionEval dependencies (and their dependencies, and their dependencies, and so on all the way down).
 At the end